‘Cardiac Kids’ hope positive karma continues when Bearcats face El Paso Bowie Friday at regional soccer tournament

 “Resilient is a great way to describe them.
 They never quit or lay down.”

-Vierling said he is not concerned that his team has scored just four goals in three playoff games.
+Vierling said he is not concerned that his team has scored just five goals in three playoff games.

 “I think most playoff games are going to be pretty low scoring and tight – I think it’s just how it goes the deeper you get into the tournament (playoffs),” he said.
 “Obviously, we would love to score more but we are scoring enough, and a couple of our top goal scorers have been a little bit cold, so they are due.”